Posts

 What does that mean?
 To me, Steve Jobs comment that “a computer is like a bicycle for the mind” was about improved intellectual efficiency.
 Over 30 years later, this is still a fantastic analogy.

 But a jumbo jet isn’t efficient - the amount of energy it takes to move a human from point A to point B is astronomically higher if they were to take jumbo jet, than if they were to go by foot.
+So the human wins on energy efficiency there.
+The jumbo jet wins on time efficiency.

-Problem A Django web application is experiencing performance issues.
+A Django web application is experiencing performance issues.
 Baseline tests show that the average latency to access an authenticated page is approximately 1500 milliseconds.
 This is not acceptable performance for a user interface1.

-Approach When faced with an engineering problem, a great place to start is by formulating tests that bisect the problem space.
-This allows one to apply binary search2 to the space, which is the same method that git bisect3 uses to assist a programmer in identifying the commit that introduced a bug.
+When faced with an engineering problem, a great place to start is by formulating tests that bisect the problem space.
+This allows one to apply binary search2 to the space, which is the same method that

 A major pain point in the process of maintaining documentation is that, while a product is in development, documentation tends to go stale quickly.
 This can occur for a number of reasons: